 The good news is that no matter how powerful the problem may seem, evidence-based treatment with behavioral therapies, mutual-support groups, and medications can help people with alcohol use disorder achieve and maintain recovery.
 According to a national survey, 14.1 million adults ages 18 and older(5.6 percent of this age group2) had AUD in 2019.

 Is Alcohol a Drug?

 Alcohol is a drug.
-It is classed as a depressant, which slows down vital functions—resulting in slurred speech, unsteady movement, disturbed perceptions, and an inability to react quickly.
-As for how it affects the mind, it is best understood as a drug that reduces a person’s ability to reason and distorts their judgment.
+It is a depressant that slows down vital functions—resulting in slurred speech, unsteady movement, disturbed perceptions, and an inability to react quickly.
+As for how it affects the mind, it is best understood as a drug that reduces a person’s ability to reason and distorts judgment.